collective live+work spaces

 Who are the board?

-Members will annually nominate and elect them, a board member does not have to be a shareholder nor community member; a member may not nominate themselves.
+Members will annually nominate and elect them, a board member does not have to be a shareholder nor community member; a member may nominate themselves.

 What is the board's role?